↑

 Immediately Stop Spending

-If you’re researching ways to save money while drinking a nine-dollar drink from Starbucks, you’re not in the right mindset.
-Mindset is everything.
-It’s not just a coffee.
-It’s nine extra dollars that could still be in your bank account.
+If you’re researching ways to save money while drinking a nine-dollar drink from Starbucks, that’s nine extra dollars that could still be in your bank account.
 Nickels and dimes add up, and little splurges will sabotage you.
-Frivolous spending has to stop immediately.
+Frivolous spending has to stop.

 • Put a spiral notebook on the kitchen counter to get your spending in check.
-Don’t use your phone or any fancy apps.
-An old-fashioned spiral notebook right on the counter is something you’ll see twenty times a day so that you won’t forget.
-Every day, write down anything you spend.
+Don’t use your phone or any fancy apps where you’ll forget to do it.
+We used an old-fashioned spiral notebook right on the counter.
+Every day, write down everything you spend.
 Whether it’s a Coke from the vending machine at work or lunch at McDonald’s, physically write it in the notebook.
 There’s something about seeing this daily that helps keep you in check.
 The first time we did this, we were shocked at how much we had spent at the end of the month.
-It helps you clearly see what you can cut back on.
+This will clearly show you what areas you need to get in check.

 Stay Home + Do Free Stuff

 Staying at home is one of my favorite tips on how to save money.
-By staying home more, we save money by not spending money.
-However, I realize you can’t stay home all the time, but you don’t have to sacrifice fun when trying to reach your goal!
+By staying home more, you save money by not spending it.
+However, I realize you can’t stay home all the time, and you don’t have to sacrifice fun when trying to reach your goal!

-• Many communities offer free events like movies in the park, outdoor concerts, festivals, and more.
-At these events, stations are often set up that offer free activities for kids.
-Your children do not care how much money you are or are not spending on them.
-What they remember is that you were together and having fun.
+• Many communities offer free events, such as movies in the park, outdoor concerts, festivals, and more.
+At these events, they often have free activities for kids.
+Your children do not care how much money you are spending on them.
+What they remember is that you were together and having a good time.

 • For adults, these events can be just as meaningful.
-Here in Nashville, we have many free concerts at various parks around town.
+In Nashville, we offer numerous free concerts at various parks throughout the city.
 Shannon and I will pack a picnic using whatever we can find at home, bring a blanket, and enjoy a free evening listening to great music and socializing with others.
 You don’t need to spend a dime to have a great time and make memories!

-• Family game nights or hosting a game night at home with friends is one of our all-time favorite things to do.
-The adults have fun playing games and socializing while the kids run around the house having fun.
-Ask everyone to bring a dish, BYOB, and you have a free or low-cost evening, making happy memories.
+• Family game nights or hosting a game night at home with friends are one of our all-time favorite things to do.
+The adults have fun playing games and socializing, while the kids run around the house.
+Ask everyone to bring a dish, BYOB, and you have a free or low-cost evening filled with happy memories.

 Cut Household Expenses

-Go through all those subscriptions on your phone and cancel any that you don’t use or don’t use often.
-I do this several times a year and save a little on my monthly expenses.
+Review all the subscriptions on your phone and cancel any that you don’t use or use infrequently.
+I do this several times a year, which helps me save a little on my monthly expenses.

 • Cut the cable or find an alternative.
-I recently canceled my internet through AT&T, and my son added me to his T-Mobile account.
-I pay half the bill, about $22 monthly, saving me $88.
+I recently canceled my AT&T internet service, and my son added me to his T-Mobile account.
+I pay half the bill—about $22 per month—saving me $88.
 You also don’t need five streaming services.
 Pick two or three you use the most, and cancel the rest.

 • How long has it been since you shopped around for lower insurance rates?
 You might be surprised how much you can save, especially if circumstances have changed.
-When I switched from our small hometown insurance company to State Farm, I saved over $100 a month!
-Another strategy is to call your current insurance company and tell them you’re considering switching.
-They typically want to keep your business and are willing to offer you a better rate.
+When I switched from our small hometown insurance company to State Farm, I saved over $100 a month.
+Sometimes just telling you may switch will result in them offering you a better rate.

 Save Money On Food

-This is a big one because food is a necessity, not a want, and it’s usually the most significant expense for most families.
-We have several posts about saving money on food, but there are a few more things you can do to cut your food expenses.
+Food is a necessity, not a luxury, and it’s usually the most substantial expense for most families.
+We have several posts about saving money on food, but there are a few additional steps you can take to reduce your food expenses.

 • Cook from scratch.
-Simple home-cooked meals will always be cheaper than ordering in or going out.
+Simple home-cooked meals are cheaper than ordering in or going out.
 Focus on uncomplicated meals using affordable ingredients.
-Meals like my easy beef goulash and tuna pasta salad are great examples of inexpensive meals that are easy and delicious.
+You can draw inspiration from all of the budget-friendly meals I’ve posted.
+Meals like my easy beef goulash and tuna pasta salad are great examples of inexpensive, easy, and delicious dishes.
 Make a double batch and pack up the leftovers for lunches throughout the week, which brings me to my next point.

 • Pack your lunch.
 My family loves leftovers, so they never go to waste.
 When my kids were growing up, they preferred leftovers over packing a lunch or buying the school lunch.
 Sandwiches are also an easy and affordable choice.

 • Ingredients like pasta, rice, and potatoes are great ways to stretch your meals.
-Add cooked rice to your favorite meatloaf recipe, or make porcupine meatballs.
-You’ll nearly double the amount of food for less than a dollar.
+For example, a box of macaroni nearly doubles the volume of a pot of chili, or consider adding cooked rice to your favorite meatloaf recipe.

 • Plan your menu around what’s on sale.
-If your family prefers chicken breast but chicken thighs are what’s on sale, buy the chicken thighs.
-If you like lean ground beef, but 80/20 is on sale that week, buy the fattier beef and drain off the grease.
+If your family prefers chicken breast, but thighs are what’s on sale, buy the thighs.
+If you like lean ground beef, but 80/20 is on sale that week, consider purchasing the fattier beef and draining off the grease.
 You get my point.
 You have to be willing to compromise if you’re trying to save money.

 Get A Side Hustle

 Remember that a penny saved is a penny earned, and a penny earned is extra money you can save.
-I’ve written several posts on how to make extra money, and if I needed to save money quickly, one of the first things I would do is find some easy ways to make money.
+I’ve written several posts on how to make extra money, and if I needed to save money quickly, one of the first things I would do is find easy ways to earn.

 • My husband has a full-time job, but he’s driven for Uber for years.
 It’s easy to make some extra cash, and he’s a people person, so he truly enjoys it.
-Sometimes, he doesn’t drive for three months, and sometimes, he goes out a few times a week.
+Sometimes, he doesn’t drive for three months, and at other times, he goes out a few times a week.

 • Another quick and easy way to make extra money is to sell stuff on Facebook Marketplace.
-One of my best friends makes loads of money doing this!
-We all have things in our house that we no longer need or want, and one man’s junk is another man’s treasure.
+One of my best friends makes loads of money doing this.
+We all have things in our houses that we no longer need or want, and one man’s junk is another man’s treasure.
 I’m constantly amazed by the stuff that she sells that other people want to buy, lol!

-That’s my top 5 tips on how to save money!
-I hope it helps you.
-Please share your best tips in the comments below!
+That’s my top 5 tips on how to save money.
+I hope it helps you!
+Please share your best tips below!

 I hope this is helpful!
 If you have any tips you'd like to share, please let us know in the comments below.
-Be sure to follow me on Instagram, Pinterest, or Facebook, and sign up for my email list so you don’t miss anything new.
+Be sure to follow me on Instagram, Pinterest, or Facebook, and sign up for my email list to stay up-to-date on the latest news.
 Thanks for being here, friends ♥

 Comments